MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

  2. GNU RADIO- For the first part of the project, it was necessary to install LimeSDR Drivers and libraries , such as Lime Suite, CubicSDR, GNU radio companion and Pothos Flow.
 Initially it is necessary to use Lime suite in order to connect LimeSDR and callibrate Tx and Rx.
-Next, it was used cubicSDR to evaluate the spectogram of FM signals.
+Next, it was used cubicSDR to evaluate the spectogram of FM and ISM signals.
 In order to start programming SDR at a high level end, it was used Gnu radio companion and Pothos Flow:
      |Creating a FM receiver in both programs
      |Creating a ISM receiver